Showing posts with label Genoa. Show all posts

 Joining the Crusade also brought them into more contact with the Eastern Roman Empire.
 The city made treaties for trading rights with the Byzantines, Tripoli (Libya), Antioch, Armenia, and Egypt.

-This was challenged by the other strong naval port on the other side of the Italian peninsula, Venice.
+This was challenged by the other strong naval port on the other side of the Italian peninsula: Venice.
 The role Venice played in the Fourth Crusade—frequently discussed in this blog, but see here for a start—saw Venice gain control over most of the maritime trade in the Eastern Mediterranean.

 On the other hand, when Michael VIII Paleologos in Nicaea wanted to recapture Constantinople he turned to Genoa for help, since Venice was helping the current emperor.
 This was in 1261, and on 25 July they were successful.
 Genoa was granted free trade rights in the Nicene Empire, and it used the islands of Chios and Lesbos and the city of Smyrna as local headquarters.
-Genoa now surpassed Venice as the major trading power on the Mediterranean.
+Genoa now surpassed Venice as the major trading power on the Mediterranean Sea.

 ...and then they invented blue jeans, but we'll save that story for tomorrow.